Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: : Secure Datagrams on TCP

 Since TLS's MAC is designed to prevent resourceful adversaries from constructing a byte sequence the receiver could misinterpret as a record, and it is by definition at least as hard to find such a sequence ``accidentally'' as to forge one maliciously, TLS security should protect equally well against accidental false positives.
 One exception is when TLS is using its ``null ciphersuite,'' which performs no packet authentication.
 With this ciphersuite, normally used only during initial key negotiation, \utls disables out-of-order delivery to avoid the risk of accepting and delivering false records.

 The only obvious solution to the second challenge above is to avoid ciphersuites that chain encryption state across records.
 Most ciphersuites before TLS 1.1 chain encryption state, unfortunately.
 Any stream cipher inherently does so, such as the RC4 cipher used in early SSL versions.
-Most recent ciphersuites use block ciphers in CBC mode, which does not inherently depend on chained encryption state, but does require an Initialization Vector (IV) for each record.
+Most recent ciphersuites use block ciphers in CBC mode.
+CBC ciphers do not inherently depend on chained encryption state, but do require an Initialization Vector (IV) for each record.
 Until recently, TLS produced each record's IV implicitly from the prior record's encryption state, making records interdependent.

-To fix a security issue, however, TLS 1.1 block ciphers use explict IVs, which the sender generates independently for each record and prepends to the record's ciphertext.
+To fix a security issue, however, TLS 1.1 block ciphers use explicit IVs, which the sender generates independently for each record and prepends to the record's ciphertext.
 As a side-effect, TLS 1.1 block ciphers support out-of-order decryption.
 Since TLS supports negotiation of versions and ciphersuites, \utls simply leverages this process.
 An application can insist on TLS 1.1 with a block cipher to ensure out-of-order delivery support, or it can permit older ciphersuites to maximize interoperability, at the risk of sacrificing out-of-order delivery.

 The third challenge is the implicit ``pseudo-header'' TLS uses in computing the MAC for each packet.
 This pseudo-header includes a ``sequence number'' that TLS increments once per {\em record}, rather than per {\em byte} as with TCP sequence numbers.
 When \utls identifies a possible TLS record in a TCP fragment received out-of-order, the receiver knows only the byte-oriented TCP stream offset, and not the TLS record number.
 Since records are variable-length, unreceived holes prior to a record to be authenticated may ``hide'' a few large records or many smaller records, leaving the receiver uncertain of the correct record number for the MAC check.